-The designer broke out his own illustration skills to create this particular map, but he designed the system so that anyone can contribute: "I've coded the back end to be as modular as possible so it can be reskinned for any community."
+The designer broke out illustration skills to create this particular map, but designed the system so that anyone can contribute: "I've coded the back end to be as modular as possible so it can be reskinned for any community."
 That means any mesh network, whether in Red Hook, Detroit or Bo-kaap, South Africa, can create its own local mapping system and splash page.

 For now, Baldwin is seeking out other designers and developers to join him and perfect the system.
 Both local and adaptable for global purposes, it puts mapping and networks in the hands of communities, with enough layers and customization to reveal the different richness and texture of communities.

 TidePools: Social WiFi from jrbaldwin on Vimeo.